Walgreens The Thread

 • People ages 19-64 who are smokers

-• Adults 19 years and older who have received the PCV15 as part of a vaccine series
+• Adults 19 years and older who have received the PCV15 as part of a vaccine series, ideally within a year to complete their vaccination series.

 It is not recommended for children younger than 2 years old.